4.4. Import Customers

 6. Base Formats and Separators are used to convert text values, within the .csv file, to numerical and date values.
 You may set default values, using the Set Default button.

 7. Customers will not be imported into your database yet.
-The "Import Preview" page displays result information, regarding how the .csv file was processed, using the import settings specified during the previous steps.
+The "Preview Import" page displays result information, regarding how the .csv file was processed, using the import settings specified during the previous steps.
 Be sure to double-check whether all columns, that you wish to be imported, are correctly filled with data, as some of them may be left blank, which indicates either the .csv column hasn't been assigned, or the source (.csv) file is empty.
 Columns that are not assigned will not be imported.

 Caution: Empty values will overwrite existing data.